cn0047/stash/ed/t.algorithms/datastructures.md

 * XOR linked list - it takes advantage of the bitwise XOR operation to decrease storage requirements for doubly linked lists.

-## Graphs

-* Binary decision diagram (BDD) -  is a data structure that is used to represent a Boolean function.
-On a more abstract level, BDDs can be considered as a compressed representation of sets or relations.

-* Directed acyclic graph - ...

-* Directed acyclic word graph - ...

 http://en.wikipedia.org/wiki/Template:Data_structures